 This is section 2.3 of a series of blog entries creating a Government IFMIS Technology Evaluation Guide.
 This includes information to assist in evaluating IFMIS options and the technology requirements for FreeBalance IFMIS implementations.
-These series will be combined with feedback to produce a comprehensive Technology Evaluation Guide to be published on our web site.

 Government financial management is different from the private sector, particularly for budgets and commitments.
 This is often called ‘Commitment’ or ‘Encumbrance’ accounting.
 Financial Accounting relates to transactions that affect the General Ledger such as revenue, payroll and purchasing.

 Private sector accounting focuses on the ability of companies to manage for the “bottom line”: profit.
 Governments do not manage for profit.
 The government “bottom line” is budget.
 The budget represents the legal embodiment of government policy.
 Commitment Accounting precedes the traditional accounting cycle and typically contains the following elements: